Selection Process

 Criteria also include various other factors, for instance whether actual work on the ground has taken place, or if there is a continuation plan for projects with a scheduled end date.

-3 - Peer review with more than 100 experts
+3 - Peer review with hundreds of experts

-During the peer review, the Zero Project Team engages with more than 100 members of the Zero Project Network, who are experts in the respective topics.
+During the peer review, the Zero Project Team engages with hundreds of experts with and without disabilities of the global and cross-sectoral Zero Project Network.

 4 - Shortlist Announcement